STMicroelectronics

 Acquisition in 2019

-Norstel AB, established in 2005 and headquartered in Norrköping, Sweden, specializes in the research, development, and manufacturing of silicon carbide (SiC) substrates.
-These include conductive and semi-insulating substrates, as well as n-type and p-type epitaxy substrates.
-Norstel's products cater to the high-performance semiconductor industry, serving clients in Sweden and globally, with applications in power and high-frequency electronics.
-As of 2019, Norstel operates as a subsidiary of STMicroelectronics N.V.
+Norstel AB, established in 2005 and headquartered in Norrköping, Sweden, specializes in the research, development, and manufacturing of silicon carbide (SiC) substrates and epitaxial layers.
+These products, including conductive and semi-insulating SiC substrates, are designed for high-performance semiconductors used in power and high-frequency electronics.
+Norstel serves both domestic and international customers, operating as a subsidiary of STMicroelectronics N.V. since 2019.

 Draupner Graphics